 Rates of inflation can give a great image of a country’s economy as it serves as an accurate barometer of the price of everyday goods and services.
 A slowly increasing rate of inflation indicates the economy is typically in a healthy state.
 However sharp increases usually cause economic instability.
 In this scenario central banks intervene by increasing interest rates, encouraging people to save rather than spend.
 This will, in turn, attract investment from overseas and increase the strength of the currency.

 Economic data has a huge effect on pricing, for example, if the UK GDP growth comes in higher than the markets expect traders will find this a hugely positive factor and therefore typically sterling exchange rates would strengthen.
-Data is released daily and gives an indication into the health or outlook of a certain sector.
+Data is released daily and gives an indication of the health or outlook of a certain sector.

-Typically market markers price in economic data however if the data surpasses or misses’ expectation markets can see a huge sell off or purchase which exasperates theses movements.
+Typically market markers price in economic data however if the data surpasses or misses’ expectation markets can see a huge sell-off or purchase which exasperates theses movements.
 Key data includes CPI – consumer price index, PMI – purchase managers index, retail sales figures and employment data to name a few.

-Political uncertainty or the run up to an election can have a huge effect on the country’s currency.
+Political uncertainty or the run-up to an election can have a huge effect on the country’s currency.
 An election is often viewed as an extremely uncertain by traders and market makers as there are typically regular swings of approval between opposing parties, different polls will also indicate different parties may or may not have the upper hand and this regularly causes exchange rate volatility.
 A change of government can also provoke a change of process and in turn a change of thought on economic scenarios such as monetary policy.
-Therefore, a party which is viewed as pro economic growth will be viewed
+Therefore, a party which is viewed as pro-economic growth will be viewed

 A change of government can also provoke a change of process and in turn a change of thought on economic scenarios such as monetary policy.
-Therefore, a party which is viewed as pro economic growth will be viewed favourably by markets and a currency theoretically should strengthen.
+Therefore, a party which is viewed as pro-economic growth will be viewed favourably by markets and a currency theoretically should strengthen.

-Natural Disasters or Acts of God
+Natural disasters or Acts of God

 On occasion, a government’s debt levels can affect the desirability and strength of their currency.
 Particularly if that country’s predicament is likely to cause some sort of financial default.